khushisatarkar/beat-the-ats/README.md

-# Resume Scanner - AI-Powered Resume Analysis
+# Beat The ATS - AI-Powered Resume Scanner and Analyzer

 A modern web application that scans resumes, extracts skills, and provides job matching scores using AI and NLP techniques.